ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 - Know how to complain or challenge the outcome (less common)
 - Get support after the appointment (less common)

-### Organisations managing appointments: sub-patterns and steps
+### Organisations managing appointments: sub-patterns and tasks

 #### 1. Book appointment